| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 the feature.
 The bottom and middle were going to be where we had to be good.
 We felt the

 top was going to be too far around.
 So we did what we thought would work and it didn't.
+I was on the outside row on the start and the car didn't stick to

 the top of the slicked off second turn and basically lost a lot of spots right there.
 I